restezconnectes/send-pdf-for-contact-form-7/README.md

 This plugin requires the installation and activation of the plugin Contact Form 7.

+Read tutorial here <a href="https://restezconnectes.fr/tutoriel-wordpress-lextension-send-pdf-for-contact-form-7/">Tutorial available (in french).</a>

+You can support this project here: <a href="https://www.paypal.me/RestezConnectes/10">https://www.paypal.me/RestezConnectes/10</a>

 ## Installation
 1. Upload the full directory into your '/wp-content/plugins' directory
 2. Activate the plugin at the plugin administration page